AdaCore/gnatstudio/docs/users_guide/extending.rst

-When specified, the type of the hook must be one of the values returned by :func:`Hook.list_types`: it indicates that the hook is of one of the types exported by GPS itself.
+When specified, the type of the hook must be one of the values returned by :func:`Hook.list_types`: it indicates that the hook is of one of the types exported by GNAT Studio itself.
-The advantage of using such explicit types instead of :command:`general` is that GPS is able to do more testing of the validity of the parameters.
+The advantage of using such explicit types instead of :command:`general` is that GNAT Studio is able to do more testing of the validity of the parameters.
 Such hooks can also be connected to from other scripting languages.

-A small trick worth noting: if the command bound to a hook does not have the correct number of parameters that this hook provides, the command will not be executed and GPS reports an error.
+A small trick worth noting: if the command bound to a hook does not have the correct number of parameters that this hook provides, the command will not be executed and GNAT Studio reports an error.
 You can make sure that your command is always executed by either giving default values for its parameter or by using Python's syntax to indicate a variable number of arguments.